Forms, Fees and FAQs

-Make the most of working with your certified LSLS mentor or mentors by receiving feedback via the F-1 Form for each of your twenty required one-hour mentored sessions.
+Make the most of working with your certified LSLS mentor or mentors by receiving feedback via the Attachment F-1 for each of your twenty required one-hour mentored sessions.
 The twenty sessions should be equally spread across your certification period with a minimum of 3 mentored and documented (F-1) sessions per year.
 Apply that feedback by being intentional about developing your LSL practice knowledge and skills across your certification period.

 Consider taking the AG Bell Academy Practice Examination.
 The Practice Examination is designed to mirror the LSLS certification exam in style and question format as well as LSLS domain content.
 The test is helpful in providing the test taker familiarity with the exam format, but should not be viewed as an indicator as an indicator of a candidate’s overall preparedness for the real LSLS exam.
 Contact the AG Bell Academy to access the Practice Examination.

 What do candidates need to know about the exam itself?